Marriage Application Information

 - The pink copy is retained by the couple

-- the blue copy is retained by the officiant
+- the blue copy is retained by the person who performed the ceremony

 Finally you will need to obtain Certified Copies of your marriage from the Municipality where the ceremonty took place.
 Please refer back to our page if you were married in Haddonfield; if not you will need to contact the Municipality where you were married